 The center is now the work home of 75 full-time employees.
 This translates into about 96 full- and part-time doctors, nurses and support employees with a total annual salary of $4.6 million.

-Greeley Emergency and Surgery Center 6906 10th St. (Next to King Soopers Marketplace)
+Greeley Emergency and Surgery Center 6906 10th St. [map and directions] (Next to King Soopers Marketplace)

 Emergency Center - 970.392.4320